Akron Acorns: History

 Weldy Walker was the shortstop, while playing for Akron in 1887, integrating the roster.
 Walker moved to the Pittsburgh Keystones after four games with Akron due to racial segregation talking hold in professional baseball by official policy.
 Walker made his major league debut with the Toledo Blue Stockings in 1884, becoming the second black player to play in a major league contest.
 His older brother Moses Fleetwood Walker had played for Toledo earlier in the 1884 season.
 Walker and his brother had attended Oberlin College and the University of Michigan, playing for the baseball teams at both schools.

 The Ohio State League does not have records of play in 1888.
 In 1889, the league reformed as a four-team league, with Akron rejoining the league.

 The Ohio State League began play late in the 1889 season and ending the season with Akron in first place.
 The 1889 Akron team was also referred to as the "Akrons."
 Akron joined the Tiffin, Newark and Youngstown teams in beginning Ohio State League play on August 30, 1889.

 After beginning the league schedule in late August, with a final regular season record of 17–9, Akron was in first place when the Ohio State season ended on September 29, 1889.
 The team was managed by Harry Roberts and Charles Pike.
 Akron was 4.5 games ahead of second place Youngstown in the final standings, followed by Newark and Tiffin.

 In the 1890 season, the Akron "Akrons" continued minor league play in a new league.
 Akron played the season as members of the eight-team Tri-State League.
 The Akrons ended their 1890 season with a record of 38–38 and in fourth place in the league standings, which were won by the Dayton Reds.
 The Tri-State League did not return to play in 1891.

 Today, Akron continues minor league baseball play, serving as home to the Akron RubberDucks of the Class AA level Eastern League, after the franchise began play in the league in 1989.

-The ballparks
+The ballpark

-In 1887 and 1889, Akron hosted home minor league games at League Park.
+The Akron Acorns teams hosted home minor league games at League Park.
 The ballpark hosted Akron minor league teams through 1920.
 Uniquely, the left field wall was tilted at an angle with wooden supports holding it up and the slope ranging from 35 to 60 degrees.
 Outfielders could run up the wooden fence to catch balls in play.
 By rule, if a batted ball rolled over the fence, it was a ground-rule double.
 The ballpark was located at Beaver Street & Carroll Street in Akron.
 League Park was torn down, and the Summit Growers Market Company was constructed on the site.
-Today, the Summitt Trading Company still occupies the site.
+Today, the site remains commercial as the Summitt Trading Company occupies the site.
 Summitt Trading company is located at 155 Beaver Street in Akron.